Obstetrics and Gynecology

 - Start paying attention to things you didn’t notice as a 3rd year student: roles of different level residents on the team, interactions and vibe among residents, residents plans after residency, relationships between residents and faculty, impact of program size on residents, strengths and weakness of different programs, information about where residents came from and what they looked for when they were in your place.

-- Away rotations: Unlike some other specialities definitely not a requirement, but as the specialty is becoming more competitive, away rotations are becoming more important.
+- Away rotations: Unlike some other specialties where it is a requirement, OBGYN does not require an away rotation.
+However as the specialty is becoming more competitive, away rotations are becoming more important.
 It can be challenging to be thrown into a new environment and be expected to function at the level of an intern.
 Still, aways can provide an opportunity to get to know a program better and if you do well it can really help your chances of getting an interview.
 Additionally, if you are considering a geographic area that you have never spent time in but are not dead set on a specific program, an away may be a good idea.
 If you decide to do one, ask previous students about their experiences at specific programs.
 Do a rotation in something you do not have much exposure to or is not offered at Maryland.
 Application for most programs is through VSLO and begins in early spring.
 Start working on obtaining immunization records early (Jan-Feb) as student health gets swamped fast and you may need to get re-immunized.
+If you want to do a total of one away rotation, most people apply to between 1-3 to increase chances of getting one.

 - 4th year summer: start using databases (see below) to very generally look at programs.
-A good option is Frieda as you can look at programs by region or state, Doximity can also be helpful.
+A good option is Frieda as you can look at programs by region or state, Doximity can also be helpful (but take their rankings with a grain of salt).
 It’s also a good idea to look at the residency’s website as sometimes Frieda is not always up to date.
-A great way to organize the programs you are interested in is to make an excel spreadsheet with boxes for things you are looking for in a program.
+A great way to organize the programs you are interested in is to make an Excel spreadsheet with boxes for things you are looking for in a program.

-- Factors to consider: location, program size, number of hospitals / sites residents rotate through, type (community vs academic), patient population, exposure to subspecialties, available fellowships, paths of grads.
+- Factors to consider: location, program size, number of hospitals / sites residents rotate through, type (community vs academic), patient population, exposure to subspecialties, available fellowships (it is generally easier to get into fellowship coming from a residency that has that fellowship due to connections, research opportunities, etc.; however, it is not an absolute necessity), paths of grads.

 - Don’t panic if you don’t hear from places right away, the majority will not send interview invitations until after the Deans’ MSPE is released (late Sept –Oct)

 - October: be ready to be checking your email all the time.
 Have a calendar either on your phone or on paper with you at all times.
 Be ready to respond to interview invitations immediately as spots fill up very quickly.
 Many interview dates among programs overlap, and some programs are known to give out more interview offers than there are actual interview spots.
+This is a process that is currently changing but it is still better to be as prompt as possible.
 Most OBGYN programs send mass emails and then you have to respond to the program coordinator with your top choices of dates or you may have to use a scheduling website/application.
 If you do not respond fast enough you will be waitlisted

 - Not a bad idea to make a list with all the available interview dates for programs you applied to, especially those you are most interested in to help facilitate quick decisions regarding interview dates, as they commonly overlap

 - November-January: Go on interviews!
-Most programs interview in November-December with a small number of programs interviewing in October and the first two weeks of January.
-Consider taking a month off but be prepared to miss several days of another month so do not schedule any sub-Is during these months.
-Enjoy the interview season it is lots of fun though it can get tiring.
-Try not to schedule too many back to back.
-Try to go to the social events the night before as it is often the best time to chat with residents and observe their interactions with each other.
+Most programs interview late October through early January, with the majority happening in November and December.
+Consider taking a month or two off to interview (most people take Nov and Dec) but be prepared to miss several days of another month; you are only allowed to miss 2 days of sub-I and 5 days of an elective.
+Enjoy the interview season it is lots of fun, though it can get tiring.
+Try not to schedule too many back to back - four in one week is too many but sometimes not avoidable.
+Try to go to the social events the night before as it is often the best time to chat with residents and observe their interactions with each other - also almost all programs keep track if you attend the pre-interview dinner, and can be a mark against you if you don't.
+Always remember that someone will be watching you at all times; therefore, always be nice and positive!

-- Things to ask residents: things they wish they could change about the program, how supportive faculty is, the mix of married/single/social people in program, do they actually hangout outside work, how much driving they really do.
+- Things to ask residents: things they love about/wish they could change about the program, how supportive faculty is, the mix of married/single/social people in program, do they actually hangout outside work, how much driving they really do.

 - If there are still programs you have not heard from at this point and you are still very interested, email the PD or coordinator stating your continued interest, some may offer you an interview this way.
 Try and email earlier rather than later as spots fill up quickly.